HasnainAbbas28/Cinema_Booking_System/README.md

 - A three-tier role system (Customer, Admin, Super Admin) instead of a single-user application
 - Detailed, multi-step customer ticket booking (branch → movie → showtime → seat selection → payment)
-- A full admin back-office with dedicated tools for managing movies, showtimes and customer bookings
+- A full admin back-office with dedicated tools for managing movies, showtimes, and customer bookings
 - Admin-specific overrides, such as booking on behalf of a customer and manually locking/unlocking seats
 - A super admin layer for registering and managing admin accounts

-Building this project gave me a deeper understanding of object-oriented design, role-based access control and structuring a larger JavaFX application with multiple interconnected screens and state.
+Building this project gave me a deeper understanding of object-oriented design, role-based access control, and structuring a larger JavaFX application with multiple interconnected screens and state.

 ## Future Improvements